dandavison/delta/README.md

 ## 24 bit color

-Delta works best if your terminal application supports 24 bit colors.
+Delta looks best if your terminal application supports 24 bit colors.
 See https://gist.github.com/XVilka/8346728.
-For example, on MacOS, iTerm2 works but Terminal.app does not.
+For example, on MacOS, iTerm2 supports 24-bit colors but Terminal.app does not.

+If your terminal application does not support 24-bit color, delta will still work, by automatically choosing the closest color from those available.
+See the `Colors` section of the help output below.

 If you're using tmux, it's worth checking that 24 bit color is  working correctly.
 For example, run a color test script like [this  one](https://gist.githubusercontent.com/lifepillar/09a44b8cf0f9397465614e622979107f/raw/24-bit-color.sh),  or one of the others listed [here](https://gist.github.com/XVilka/8346728).
 If  you do not see smooth color gradients, see the discussion at  [tmux#696](https://github.com/tmux/tmux/issues/696).
 The short  version is you need something like this in your `~/.tmux.conf`:
 ```